seenashafai/jeffbot-v3/README.md

 	* app.js: Contains the code executed by the bot after being activated

 	* config.js: Contains confidential information about the bot

+Additional Notes:

+	The message must be deleted and reposted, rather than edited as Discord's Terms of Service do not allow editing of other users' messages for obvious reasons